fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

 2. Please stop all KAP service and confirm that there is no running KAP process.

-3. Please ensure the JDK version of your whole cluster is 1.8 or above.
-You can use the following command to check the JDK version.
-If the version is under 1.8, please refer to "Upgrade FAQ" at the end of the page, which talks about how to upgrade JDK.
+3. This product requires JDK 8 or above.
+Run the following command to check your JDK version.
+If your JDK version is 7 or below, you will find addition steps required in the following document.
+Please pay attention.

    ```bash
    java -version